The Ultimate K-Swap Installation Guide

 K-Swap Radiator Hoses

-You will need to run a set of specific K-Swap radiator hoses to counter the radiator swapping sides.
+You will need to run a set of specific K-Swap radiator hoses to counter the issue of the radiator swapping sides.
 There are good options here, as all the K-Swap radiator hoses share the exact fitment.

 The only difference would be the brand's colour scheme you choose to match your engine bay.